 Amazon also has the ability to add other channels.
 This makes Amazon much more like a cable provider, letting you access other content in addition to the Amazon Prime Video content.
 This will cost more, but you can add channels like Eurosport, StarzPlay, MGM, Discovery, HBO to get access to the content that you want through other services.

 Netflix vs Amazon Prime Instant Video: Conclusion

-We'll say right now that choosing between Netflix and Amazon Prime Instant Video is not an easy task.
+We'll say right now that choosing between Netflix and Amazon Prime Video is not an easy task.
 It will likely boil down to two things though: price and preference.

 For preference, you need to take into account what type of movies and shows you most like and compare the output of each - specifically the original and exclusive content.
-Top Gear fans, for example, will no doubt want to subscribe to Amazon's service for The Grand Tour, in order to watch the new exploits of Jeremy Clarkson and his stooges.
+Top Gear fans, for example, will no doubt want to subscribe to Amazon's service for The Grand Tour, in order to watch the exploits of Jeremy Clarkson and his stooges.

 Comics fans would rather choose Netflix, because of the content partnership with Marvel Studios, although there's now a shift to DC with Disney+ taking Marvel under its own roof.
 Netflix is probably the best single point access to streaming content - with so many big shows coming through the service, it's almost essential viewing.

 Amazon on the other hand is a much bigger platform - content to rent or buy, additional channels to subscribe to - there's a lot that Amazon offers beyond just streaming entertainment.
 Of course, for those who pay for Amazon Prime, the TV service is essentially free.

 Could you live with Amazon Prime and not Netflix?
 Sure you could - you'd have plenty of entertainment.
 The question is whether you could live with missing out on Netflix, which still dominates the streaming conversation.